swalehz/swalehz/README.md

 ## 🎓 **Education**
 - Electrical Engineering student at the University of Calgary
-- Entering 3rd year and just finished work as a **Software Engineering Research Intern**, funded by NSERC's USRA
+- Entering 3rd year and just finished work this spring and summer as a **Software Engineering Research Intern**, funded by NSERC's USRA

 ## My Interests